 Through its strategies and investments, Harley-Davidson has been growing its appeal across generations, cultures and borders.
-Internationally, 118 new dealer points have been added since 2009 and in 2013, 35.9% of motorcycles were shipped to international markets.
+Internationally, 176 new dealer points were added 2008 -2015 and in 2015, 36% of Harley-Davidson retail motorcycle sales were in international markets.

 Harley-Davidson believes U.S. population trends provide long-term opportunities among our traditional customer base and our outreach demographic segments, based on data from the U.S. Census Bureau.
 (Illustrated in chart 2).

-We believe our strategy to focus on growth among young adults, women, Hispanics, and African-Americans, as well as our traditional core customer base, lines up extremely well with these population trends.
+We believe our strategy to focus on growth among young adults, women, African-Americans and Hispanics as well as our traditional core customer base, lines up extremely well with these population trends.

 Based on IHS Automotive, U.S. new motorcycle registration data for CY2008-2015